David-Huynh/TouchHotkey/README.md

 # TouchHotkey
-Onscreen hotkeys made for tablet like devices to increase workflow in Photoshop without a keyboard.
+Onscreen hotkeys made for Windows based tablet-like devices to increase workflow in Photoshop without a keyboard.(May work with other art programs *untested*)

 Inspired by [**kannagi**](http://kannagi.net/touchkey/).
 Remade using autohotkey.